Study of the Molecular Level Mechanism of Nanoscale Alternating Current Electrohydrodynamic Flow: RESULTS AND DISCUSSIONS

 From these results we understand that in the system studied here, a very high frequency AC potential will cause work to be done to periodically reorient the water molecules close to the electrode.
 The energy gained will be dissipated as heat leading to the temperature gradient.

 Until now, we have been focussing on symmetrical electrodes with the same dimensions.
 It has been already reported that there is a net flow of electrolyte solutions when AC potential is applied to asymmetric pairs of the electrode structure \cite{ramos2003pumping,ajdari1996generation}.
 Here we focus on three different models to study the influence of asymmetry of electrodes.
 The first electrode structure is a symmetric pair of electrodes with both electrodes of the same length D and the distance between the electrodes is also fixed at D. The second structure is an asymmetric electrode in which the left electrode length is D and the right electrode length is 2D (twice the length of left electrode) and the distance between the electrodes is D. Similarly, the third electrode structure is an asymmetric electrode in which the left electrode length is D and the right electrode is 2D, however the distance between electrodes is 2D.
 These models are named as model 1, model 2, and model 3 respectively.
 The structure and dimensions of the three models are shown in Fig. \ref{streamline2}.
-MD simulations were carried out on these three models using a constant potential method on the electrodes with a 4 V AC potential having a frequency of 100 GHz.
+MD simulations were carried out on these three models using the CPM on the electrodes with a 4 V AC potential having a frequency of 100 GHz.
 The $x$ component of the fluid velocity in the $x$-$y$ plane for the three models is plotted in Fig. \ref{streamline2}.
 The velocity profile is averaged over five different independent simulations.
 Due to the periodicity of the system, even in the cases where the electrodes have different lengths there is symmetry (through reflection + translation).
-This means that if flow is produce by the AC voltage, it is equally likely to be in either direction.
+This means that if flow is produced by the AC voltage, it is equally likely to be in either direction.
 Therefore, in averaging the five independent simulations, the average velocities reported are relative to the sign of the overall velocity of the first simulation.
-The average value of the $x$ velocity component in the entire channel is given in the legend of the plots of Fig. \ref{streamline2}.
-From the velocity profile, it is evident that a net flow in the $x$ direction is obtained for asymmetric electrode configuration.
-Whereas the net velocity of the symmetric electrode structure is zero, within the statistical uncertainty.
-It is also noted that model 3 gives maximum velocity.
-The average value of the $x$ component of model 3 is 0.78 $\pm$ 0.34 m s$^{-1}$.
-A parabolic flow with maximum velocity at the center of the channel is obtained.
-Similarly, model 2 also shows a net $x$ component velocity of 0.23 $\pm$ m 0.09s$^{-1}$.